5 Effective Ways to Open Any Speech

-The opening minutes of a presentation are critical for engaging your audience.
-In their research for The Definitive Book of Body Language, Allan and Barbara Pease claim that an audience forms up to 80 percent of its impression of a speaker within the first four minutes of a speech.
-Remember that the early stage of your speech is the peak time of the audience’s engagement level.
-Our mission with the speech opening is to:
+In their research for The Definitive Book of Body Language, Allan and Barbara Pease claim that up to 80 percent of an audience’s first impression of a speaker is formed within the first four minutes.
+When preparing your speech remember that the early period is the peak time of the audience’s engagement level.
+As a result the opening minutes of a speech are critical for engaging your audience.

 - Grab their interest

 - Establish rapport

 In this article I outline five effective ways to open any speech or presentation.
 First some context.

 How often do you encounter a speech or presentation where the speaker begins by greeting the audience and expressing his/her delight to be there.
 They flick on the first powerpoint slide, a screen of bullet points which they plan to discuss during their presentation, and then dive straight into the main body of the speech.
 Can you see any problems with that approach?
 No audience engagement, no effort made to grab the audience’s interest, establish rapport or properly introduce the topic.
 Already the audience is starting to fall asleep!